 The cleanliness of aquarium water relies on a functioning water-filtration system.
 But there are so many of them, that it is easy to get confused.
-In this article, you will learn the basic concepts of maintaining clean water in your fish tank with the help of aquarium filters.
+Before you set up your aquarium, you should learn the basic concepts of maintaining clean water in your fish tank with the help of aquarium filters.
 We will explain the stages of filtration, and familiarize you with the most common aquarium filter types.

-What is filtration?
-Most people understand it to be the removal of waste.
-But filtering is actually more than just that, and consists of three steps.
+Most people understand filtration to be the removal of waste.
+However, filtering is more than just that and consists of three steps.

 - mechanical filtration removes solid and dissolved particles from the water.